 The procedure itself can be performed in 30 minutes and allows you to drive yourself home afterwards as it does not require a general anaesthetic.
 It is a non-scalpel, gentle technique that can be worked in with most schedules due to its quick recovery time.

-The whole process can happen quite quickly as you have the option of a consultation and procedure on the same day.
+The whole process can happen quite quickly as you have the option of a consultation and procedure within 48 hours.
 If better suited, you can also have a phone consultation with Dr. Cashion and use our online bookings platform to select the most relevant vasectomy clinic location in Australia to you.

 Why is Dr. Cashion a desirable option for my procedure?